Last Updated: June 16th, 2026

 - Port and logistics activity (important in coastal markets like Hampton Roads)

-Because these sectors don’t move in sync across the state, results will vary:
+Because these sectors do not move in sync across the state, results are varying:

 - One metro can see stable demand and price support, while another sees longer days on market and more negotiations.

-- Neighborhood-level factors—commute patterns, school zones, new development, and property taxes—become more important than statewide headlines.
+- Neighbourhood-level factors, commute patterns, school zones, new development, and property taxes, become more important than state-wide headlines.

 Regional Breakdown: Virginia Is Not One Market